proplex/proplexvietnam/README.md

 ### Governance and Redemption
 1. Asset token holders vote on proposals using a DAO framework.
-2. Asset Tokens can be redeemed for U2U based on oracle-determined values.
+2. Asset Tokens can be redeemed for ARB based on oracle-determined values.
 3. Real-time analytics and audit trails are available through the dashboard.

 ## Technology and Architecture

 ### Blockchain Layer
-- **U2U Network** – The sole and foundational blockchain layer of Proplex.
+- **Arbitrum Network** – The sole and foundational blockchain layer of Proplex.
 - DAG-based architecture ensures infinite scalability.
 - Helios Consensus delivers sub-second finality and high throughput.
 - Low-cost, high-speed environment for all RWA transactions.

 ### Smart Contracts
 - Built on ERC-3643 standard (T-REX) for regulated asset tokenization.
-- Fully audited and optimized for U2U compatibility.
+- Fully audited and optimized for Arbitrum compatibility.
 - Integrated yield distribution, compliance checks, and escrow modules.

 ### Data & Compliance Layer